 Altogether, with both a free software and hardware, the most basic version of the Square point of sale system is one of the most affordable on the market.

-If you process a payment through the magstripe reader—Square’s free POS hardware—then your business will have to pay a fee of 2.75% of each card transaction’s value.
-Additionally, if you process a payment through Square’s contactless and chip reader or Square’s stand, then you’ll also pay a fee of 2.75% of the transaction’s value.
+If you process a payment through the magstripe reader—Square’s free POS hardware—then your business will have to pay a fee of 2.6% plus $0.10 of each card transaction’s value.
+Additionally, if you process a payment through Square’s contactless and chip reader or Square’s Stand, then you’ll also pay a fee of 2.6% plus $0.10 of the transaction’s value.

-However, if your business invests in a Square Register—the most expensive of the Square POS hardware options—then you’ll only have to pay a fee of 2.5% plus $0.10 for each payment processed through it.
-But, of course, this lower payment process fee rate will only be available with the $999 investment the Square Register requires.
+Finally, if your business invests in a Square Register—the most expensive of the Square POS hardware options—you’ll pay the same fee of 2.6% plus $0.10 for each payment processed through it, unless you purchased your Register prior to August 20, 2019 (in this case, your rate will be 2.5% plus $0.10 per transaction).

 When all is said and done, paying for a POS system through payment processing fees can be pretty frustrating for a small business.
 As you can see, most of the fees rely on a percentage, which means the more your business makes, the more it has to pay to Square.